kape142/HTTP-2-server/README.md

 Assert.Equal(b, ConvertToByteArray(i));
 ```

-TestCombineHeaderPayloads(), combines the payloads from different headerframes to get the complete headerlist.
+TestCombineHeaderPayloads(), combines the payloads from a header frame and potentally the following continuations frames to get the complete headerlist.
 ```cs
 ...
 var continuation = new HTTP2Frame(28).AddContinuationFrame(continuationData, true);